SRombauts/UEPlasticPlugin/README.md

  - visual diff of a blueprint against depot or between previous versions of a file
  - Changelists in Unreal Engine 5: create, edit, move files, delete (no shelves yet)
  - One Files Per Actor (OFPA) in Unreal Engine 5: status batching to execute only one operation for all files in all subfolders
- - initialize a new workspace to manage your UE4 Game Project.
+ - initialize a new workspace to manage your Unreal Engine Game Project.
    - make the initial commit with a custom message
- - create an appropriate ignore.conf file as part of initialization
+   - create an appropriate ignore.conf file, either as part of initialization or later
- - also permit late creation of the ignore.conf file
+ - show merge conflict files with 3-way visual diff (but not resolving conflicts yet)
- - show conflicted files and 3-way visual diff
+ - "Source Control" menu global actions
- - solve a merge conflict on a blueprint
+   - "Sync/update workspace" instead of on folder's context menu
- - top-menu global "Sync" instead of on folder's context menu
+   - "Revert Unchanged" and "Revert All"
- - top-menu global "undo unchanged" and "undo all checkout"
+   - "Refresh" to update local source control status icons (but doesn't re-evaluate locks or changes made on other branches)
  - [Partial Workspace (Gluon, for artists)](https://www.plasticscm.com/gluon) [see also](http://blog.plasticscm.com/2015/03/plastic-gluon-is-out-version-control.html)
  - Plastic Cloud is fully supported
  - xlinks sub-repositories (for Plugins for instance)